Netflix/lemur/docs/administration.rst

 .. data:: SQLALCHEMY_ENGINE_OPTIONS
     :noindex:

-        This config handles all engine_options to SQLAlchemy.
-You can leave it empty, if default values are preferred.
+        This is an optional config that handles all engine_options to SQLAlchemy.

         The default connection pool size is 5 for sqlalchemy managed connections.
-        Depending on the number of Lemur instances, please specify per instance connection `pool_size`.
+        Depending on the number of Lemur instances, please specify the per instance connection `pool_size`.
         Below is an example to set connection `pool_size` to 10.

         `max_overflow` allows to create connections in addition to specified number of connections in pool size.
         By default, sqlalchemy allows 10 connections to create in addition to the pool size.
-        This is also an optional setting.
         If `pool_size` and `max_overflow` are not specified then each Lemur instance may create maximum of 15 connections.

-        `pool_pre_ping` makes sure that DB connections from the pool are still valid.

         `pool_recycle` defines number of seconds after which a connection is automatically recycled.